csutedja/Dell-T3610-OpenCore-Build/README.md

 - CPU XD support enabled
 - TPM disabled
 - Legacy ROM disabled (leave on if you have a Quadro, AMD users disable)
+- USB 3.0 can be kept on for Windows/Linux/etc. but keep in mind it will not work in macOS

+# Installation

 Start here, following guides for _Ivy Bridge-E_.

 https://dortania.github.io/OpenCore-Install-Guide/

 https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.html

+_Note 1: when generating an SMBIOS use **iMacPro1,1**_
+_Note 2: AppleCpuPmCfgLock and AppleXcpmCfgLock **must** be enabled for your system to boot, as you cannot disable it on the T3610 easily___
+_Note 3: make sure **XhciPortLimit** is disabled, your ports should be mapped before installing_